eove/orca/example/docs/periodical_checks.md

 An unseal share rotation should be run also on the online vault.

-### Every share holder have and can use the unseal share they own
+### Every share holder have and can use their hardware token's GPG key

 Every share holder should have a hardware token and should have a GPG public key registered in the folder `share_holders/` These hardware token's GPG keys' details should match their owner's name and e-mail address at the company.